Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Systematic uncertainties

 \subsection{Summary of systematic uncertainties}

 The systematic uncertainties affecting only the amplitude analysis results are summarised in Table~\ref{tab:systematics:aman} and the size of the systematic uncertainties on the branching-fraction-related observables are presented in Table~\ref{tab:systematics:both}.
+For the branching-fraction-related quantities, several sources also impact the amplitude analysis thereby inducing systematic correlations between measurements.
+Through joint consideration, these are accounted for in the total systematic uncertainty.
+As such, a broad indication of the systematic uncertainty deriving from the amplitude analysis in Table~\ref{tab:systematics:both} is obtained through its evaluation in isolation.
 For \Bs decays, the systematic uncertainty is smaller than the statistical uncertainty, with the dominant systematic component arising from the signal shape modelling in the four-body mass fits.
 Conversely, the \Bd measurement quantities are systematically limited.
 The dominant sources of systematic uncertainty arise from the KDE efficiency map and the \textit{sWeights} method.
 For the former, the relatively larger uncertainty arises from the limited size of the phase-space simulation sample used to train the KDE.
 The uncertainty associated with the \textit{sWeights} procedure is larger for the \Bd than for the \Bs sample due to the worse signal-to-background ratio of the less abundant \BdKpiKpi decay.